jrief/django-admin-sortable2/README.rst

 SQLite has the same feature (or bug?) which is even worse, because it does not allow you to use the ``ORDER BY`` clause in bulk updates.

-Only Postgres does it "right" in the sense, that it updates all fields in one transaction and then rebuilds the unique index.
+Only Postgres does it "right" in the sense, that it updates all fields in one transaction and afterwards rebuilds the unique index.
+Here one can not use the ``ORDER BY`` clause in bulk updates, which is senseless anyway.

 See https://code.djangoproject.com/ticket/20708 for details.